peng225/sorting_hat/README.md

     - type: list of strings
     - required: true
     - description: The name of each member.
-- history
-  - type: list of lists of strings
-  - required: false
-  - description: The history of team assignment.
-The values in the list must be in chronological order.
-The latest history must come first.
 - preferences
   - type: list of the tuple of the following values
   - required: false